 Jim has spent most of his career putting together ideas, people, and money; identifying, nurturing, and marketing talent; and creating projects that make a difference.
 Before establishing his own agency in 1989, he taught at Wellesley College and spent almost a decade as Vice President at the Bank Street College of Education in New York City, where he developed a wide range of book, magazine, audio, video, and software products.
 He thinks of being an agent as a "continuing liberal arts education," an opportunity to engage with experts and thought leaders in a wide variety of fields and help shape their work to reach the broadest possible audience.

 Jim graduated Phi Beta Kappa, magna cum laude from Amherst College, winning Woodrow Wilson, Fulbright, and Ford Foundation Fellowships.
-He holds two advanced degrees in English Literature from UC Berkeley and a doctorate from the Harvard Graduate School of Education, where he specialized in child development and social policy.
+He holds two advanced degrees in English Literature from UC Berkeley, where he specialized in Shakespeare and modern literary criticism, and a doctorate from the Harvard Graduate School of Education, where he specialized in child development and social policy.

 Jim's non-profit work as founding director of The Fatherhood Project®, now based at the Families and Work Institute in New York City, has won national recognition.
 In 1984, Esquire magazine selected Jim as one of the "men and women under 40 who are changing America."
 In 1997, Working Mother magazine selected him as one of the "top 25 men in America who make a difference in the lives of working mothers."
 In 1998, The Wall Street Journal selected Jim's Working Fathers: New Strategies for Balancing Work and Family, as one of the best work-life books of the year.
 He served as a consultant to Vice President Al Gore in developing the bi-partisan federal fatherhood initiative.